pallets-eco/flask-security/docs/api.rst

     addition to the app (which is the sender), it is passed `user` and `method` arguments.

+    .. versionadded:: 3.3.0

 .. data:: tf_profile_changed

     Sent when two-factor is used and user logs in.
 In addition to the app (which is the sender), it is passed `user` and `method` arguments.

+    .. versionadded:: 3.3.0

 .. data:: tf_disabled

     Sent when two-factor is disabled.
 In addition to the app (which is the sender), it is passed `user` argument.

+    .. versionadded:: 3.3.0

 .. data:: tf_security_token_sent

     Sent when a two factor security/access code is sent.
 In addition to the app (which is the sender), it is passed `user`, `method`, and `token` arguments.

+    .. versionadded:: 3.3.0

 .. _Flask documentation on signals: https://flask.palletsprojects.com/en/1.1.x/signals/